High Performance Program

 To apply to this program, athletes need to contact Boccia Canada for application forms and related information.
 For more information about the Athlete Assistance Program, please visit the Sport Canada website.

-Boccia Canada nominates the top athletes from the National Training Squad to receive AAP funding.
+Boccia Canada nominates the top athletes from the National Team to receive AAP funding.
 Athletes who are approved are financially supported through the AAP and are referred to as carded athletes.
 Boccia Canada has three kinds of cards:

 - Senior International Cards (SR1 and SR2 Cards)